Andes107/Tower_defense_game/readme.md

             1. Furthermore, all monsters on the line or within 3px away from the line will receive damage.
 (1)
         1. Implement the upgrade function of Laser Tower that increase attack power of the tower.
 (1)
     1. *noted: you are allowed to determine the parameters and cost of your towers when it is not specified.
 For instance, we did not say if an Ice tower will give damage or not and you can decide that.*

+#### Tower - H Individual-Task - applies to 3111H students only - (5%)
+1. Tower
+    1. Catapult attacks algorithm.
+Instead of throwing a stone to a particular monster, the Catapult will throw a stone to a coordinate such that
+        1. among all monsters falls into the attack range plus 25px (the stone radius), the one monster which is nearest to the end-zone will be attacked; and (1)
+        1. the stone should thrown to the coordinate that hits most monsters; (2)
+        1. Rule for tie-breaking: If there are two monsters that are both considered nearest to the end-zone, the stone will be thrown towards the one that hits more monsters.
+If the same number of monsters are hit by the stone, choose any monster you wish.
+(1)
+            1. Create a test case in JUnit to show your algorithm.
+(1)
+        1. *Note: a stone can be thrown to a grid that contains a tower if it make sense.
+The tower will not be destroy because of that.*

+ ##Monster (Game Physics):
+ * A monster is modeled as a point which should be roughly the center of its icon/grid.
+In other words, a monster has a size of 1px by 1px.
+ * A monster is always moving from a grid to an adjacent grid either horizontally or vertically.
+ * The health point (HP) of a monster will be deducted by the attack power of the tower attacking it.
+When HP is less than or equal to zero a monster is killed.
+ * When a monster is killed it must be removed from the arena, a certain amount of resource will be given to the player.

+ ###Monster (Game Phyics) (3111H):
+ * A monster will never move toward a grid with a tower.
+If a monster is already on its way to a new grid and a part of the monster body is already insider the grid, no tower will be allowed to be built on this new grid.
+ * Each grid can contain any number of monsters as long as it does not contain a tower.

+ #### Monster - Regular Individual-Task - applies to both 3111 and 3111H students
 1. Monsters (15)
     1. In every fixed period of time, one or more monsters will be generated in the arena from a fixed grid that the monster shows up.
 (2)
         1. Furthermore, along the time elapsed the *stronger* the monster will be generated so that the difficulty of the game increase. *Stronger* may refer to more HP, moving faster, or any factors that make the game difficult to play.
 You can make your own definition of *stronger*.
 (1)